-Or you could check out “Mountain Strawberry Farm” which is somewhere between the BOH tea plantation and the entrance to the mossy forest.
+Or you can check out “Mountain Strawberry Farm” which is somewhere between the BOH tea plantation and the entrance to the mossy forest.

-Another strawberry farm that seems quite popular is “Big Red Strawberry Farm“.
+Another strawberry farm that is quite popular is “Big Red Strawberry Farm“.

 3. Make a stop at the Lavender Garden In Cameron Highlands

 With its own small strawberry section and many flowers to see:

 Read more: Butterfly Farm Cameron Highlands: Everything About This Farm + Review